McCollough effect

 The McCollough effect is a phenomenon of human visual perception in which colorless gratings appear colored contingent on the orientation of the gratings.
 It is an aftereffect requiring a period of induction to produce it.
-For example, if someone alternately looks at a red horizontal grating and a green vertical grating for a few minutes, a black-and-white horizontal grating will then look greenish and a black-and-white vertical grating will then look pinkish.
+For example, if someone alternates between looking at a red horizontal grating and a green vertical grating for a few minutes, a black-and-white horizontal grating will appear greenish, and a black-and-white vertical grating will appear pinkish.
 The effect is remarkable because, although it diminishes rapidly with repeated testing, it has been reported to last up to 2.8 months when exposure to testing is limited.

 The effect was discovered by American psychologist Celeste McCollough in 1965.

 Effect production

 The effect is inducted by looking at a test image such as that below.
 It contains oppositely-oriented gratings of lines, horizontal and vertical.
 Next, the subject stares alternately at two induction images similar to the ones directly beneath the top image.
-One image should show one orientation of grating (here horizontal) with a colored background (red) and the other should show the other orientation of grating (here vertical) with a different, preferably oppositely colored background (green).
+One image should show one orientation of grating (here horizontal) with a colored background (red), and the other should show the other orientation of grating (here vertical) with a different, preferably oppositely colored background (green).
 Each image should be gazed at by the subject for several seconds at a time, and the two images should be gazed at for a total of several minutes for the effect to become visible.
-The subject should stare approximately at the center of each image, allowing the eyes to move around a little.
-After several minutes, the subject should look back to the test image; the gratings should appear tinted by the opposite color to that of the induction gratings (i.e., horizontal should appear greenish and vertical pinkish).
+The subject should gaze approximately at the center of each image, allowing the eyes to move slightly.
+After several minutes, the subject should look back at the test image; the gratings should appear tinted by the opposite color to that of the induction gratings (i.e., horizontal should appear greenish and vertical pinkish).